cosmos/cosmos-sdk/docs/guide/basecoin-plugins.md

 countercli query counter
 ```

 Tada!
-We can now see that our custom counter plugin tx went through.
-You
+We can now see that our custom counter plugin transactions went through.
-should see a Counter value of 1 representing the number of valid transactions.
+You should see a Counter value of 1 representing the number of valid
-If we send another transaction, and then query again, we will see the value
+transactions.
+If we send another transaction, and then query again, we will
-increment.
-Note that we need the sequence number here to send the coins
+see the value increment.
+Note that we need the sequence number here to send the
-(it didn't increment when we just pinged the counter)
+coins (it didn't increment when we just pinged the counter)

 ```shelldown[4]
 countercli tx counter --name cool --countfee=2mycoin --sequence=2 --valid